theogroup/ogroup.net/src/_posts/2017-12-02-the-o-group-named-as-one-of-the-global-leaders-in-the-creative-agency-space.md

 ---
-title: 'The O Group Named as One of The Global Leaders, in the Creative Agency Space'
+title: The O Group Named as One of The Global Leaders In The Creative Agency Space
 publish_date: 2017-12-01 00:00:00
 featured: true
 tags: